Hey Sid, where were you brought up?

-We found out that the local neighborhood grocery stores were selling more Rheingold beer than anyother brand so we targeted ethnic groups with commercials that ran on the Met’s baseball games.
+We found out that the local neighbourhood grocery stores were selling more Rheingold beer than another brand so we targeted ethnic groups with commercials that ran on the Met’s baseball games.

 Ron Rosenfeld came up with a great tagline: “In NYC where there are more Italians that in Salerno, more Italians drink Rheingold than any other beer, how come?
 We don’t know, but we must be doing something right.”

-The most interesting thing is that Ali McGraw was Mel Sokolsky’s assistant and she arranged the whole thing.
+The most interesting thing is that Ali McGraw was Mel Sokolsky’s assistant, she arranged the whole thing.

 He was just beginning to get known, of course he wouldn’t have done a commercial if he was the George Carlin we know now.